securityclippy/coredns/plugin/forward/README.md

 *forward* facilitates proxying DNS messages to upstream resolvers.

-The *forward* plugin is generally faster (~30+%) than *proxy* as it re-uses already openened sockets to the upstreams.
-It supports UDP, TCP and DNS-over-TLS and uses inband healthchecking that is enabled by default.
+The *forward* plugin is generally faster (~30+%) than *proxy* as it re-uses already opened sockets to the upstreams.
+It supports UDP, TCP and DNS-over-TLS and uses inband health checking that is enabled by default.
 When *all* upstreams are down it assumes healtchecking as a mechanism has failed and will try to connect to a random upstream (which may or may not work).